abdullahsaif/daily-activity/README.md

 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27 Updated from web - November 27
 Updated from web - November 28 Updated from web - November 28 Updated from web - November 28 Updated from web - November 28 Updated from web - November 28 Updated from web - November 28
 Updated from web - November 29 Updated from web - November 29 Updated from web - November 29 Updated from web - November 29 Updated from web - November 29 Updated from web - November 29
-Updated from web - November 30 Updated from web - November 30 Updated from web - November 30
+Updated from web - November 30 Updated from web - November 30 Updated from web - November 30 Updated from web - November 30